 17 Feb Thai Culture: Basics of Thai Classical Dance

-When you are on holiday in Thailand you may be lucky enough to see some Thai dancing.
-It is always so beautiful with exotic costumes and I love it.
+When you’re on holiday in Thailand you may be lucky enough to see some Thai dancing.
+It’s always so beautiful with exotic costumes and I love it.
 It’s also a big part of Thai culture and a much effort has been made to keep it alive.
 In this blog, we’ll give you a background to Thai Classical Dancing and the different kinds of dances you can see.

 What is the difference between Thai Classical Dance and Thai Folk Dance?

-Basically until the 20th Century Thai Classical Dance was only permitted to be performed in the Royal Court but now thankfully it is open to everyone.
-Thai dancing is either a folk dance or a classical dance and then there’s a couple that fall in between.
-You will probably recognise a folk dance as being a more relaxed dance, with less elaborate costumes, less makeup, with fresh flowers as long garlands or men with drums…. it’s a bit hard to explain since there are dozens of styles but Wikipedia does an excellent job of listing them.
+Until the 20th Century Thai Classical Dance was only permitted to be performed in the Royal Court but now thankfully it is open to everyone.
+Thai dancing is either a folk dance or a classical dance, however, there are one or two that falls in between the two genres.
+Folk dance is a more relaxed dance, with less elaborate costumes.
+There are dozens of styles of Thai folk dance and Wikipedia does an excellent job of listing them.

 However, if you are at a resort or at a large show, it is more likely you are watching the Royal Classical Thai Dance style which will showcase dancers in beautiful gold jewellery and headdresses.